dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 * `Program.cs`: The app's entry point that sets up the ASP.NET Core [host](xref:fundamentals/host/generic-host).

-* `Startup.cs` (Blazor Server): Contains the app's startup logic.
+* `Startup.cs`: Contains the app's startup logic.
 The `Startup` class defines two methods:

   * `ConfigureServices`: Configures the app's [dependency injection (DI)](xref:fundamentals/dependency-injection) services.
-In Blazor Server apps, services are added by calling <xref:Microsoft.Extensions.DependencyInjection.ComponentServiceCollectionExtensions.AddServerSideBlazor%2A>, and the `WeatherForecastService` is added to the service container for use by the example `FetchData` component.
+Services are added by calling <xref:Microsoft.Extensions.DependencyInjection.ComponentServiceCollectionExtensions.AddServerSideBlazor%2A>, and the `WeatherForecastService` is added to the service container for use by the example `FetchData` component.
   * `Configure`: Configures the app's request handling pipeline:
     * <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A> is called to set up an endpoint for the real-time connection with the browser.
 The connection is created with [SignalR](xref:signalr/introduction), which is a framework for adding real-time web functionality to apps.
     * [`MapFallbackToPage("/_Host")`](xref:Microsoft.AspNetCore.Builder.RazorPagesEndpointRouteBuilderExtensions.MapFallbackToPage*) is called to set up the root page of the app (`Pages/_Host.cshtml`) and enable navigation.